FREQUENTLY ASKED QUESTION

 Uniforms can cost anywhere from $45 -$130 depending on where you purchase them.
 There are online communities and eBay that often sell used uniforms for less than the local Scout Shop.

 Troop 1818 will provide your Scout with an official BSA handbook and epaulets.

 Where and when does Troop 1818 meet?

 Troop 1818 attempts to meet two times a month for general meetings and once a month for an activity.
-Meetings usually occur on Sundays at 7p.m. at a local synagogue or the MJCCA.
+Meetings usually occur on Sundays in the afternoon and early evenings at a local synagogue or the MJCCA.
 Activities can be anywhere from camping in the north Georgia mountains to sailing in the Florida keys.
 Meetings and activities are encouraged but not mandatory.